ottosulin/bartholomew-bootstrap/README.md

 # Bartholomew bootstrap

-This repo contains everything you need to bootstrap a Bartholomew Micro-CMS for WebAssembly and Wagi.
+This repo contains everything you need to bootstrap a Bartholomew Micro-CMS for WebAssembly and Wagi for some experimentation.

 Note that the sample site is included (i.e. not gitignored) in the repository for your convenience, but the install script will update it to latest version from the source repository.

 ## Instructions
-* Install Rust
+* Install Rust or alternatively download the latest release of [wagi](https://github.com/deislabs/wagi/releases)
 * Run the install.sh script to install all dependencies and site template
 * Run the run.sh script for a sample run with wagi